A gentle guide for newcomers

 Children's classes

-Weekly classes that nurture qualities like honesty, kindness and generosity through stories, songs, prayers and play.
-Free, joyful, all welcome.
+Classes that nurture qualities like honesty, kindness and generosity through stories, songs, prayers and play.
+Joyful, all welcome.

 What to expect →